Walking Holidays in Northern England

 The 64 mile route for the most part hugs the coastline, only making a detour inland between Belford and Fenwick.
 The terrain is generally level and as such, in clear weather, you’re rewarded with tremendously far reaching views.
 The majority of the paths are public rights of way, however in places beaches, minor roads and permissive paths are used.

 You will journey along a wild and empty expanse of endless beaches punctuated by some of the most imposing castles in England – Warkworth reflecting magnificently in the River Aln, the dramatic ruins of Dunstanburgh, the most majestic of all Bamburgh, and the remains of the once great castle at Berwick-Upon-Tweed, famous for its Elizabethan town walls.
-Each has its own remarkable history and are worthy of thorough exploration.
+Each has a remarkable history and is worthy of thorough exploration.

-Also deserving of exploration are the offshore attractions of Croquet Island, the Farne Islands and the Holy Island of Lindisfarne.
+Also deserving of exploration are the offshore attractions of Coquet Island, the Farne Islands and the Holy Island of Lindisfarne.
 Consider factoring in a rest day or two when planning your adventure.

 Length